ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: Text giving an overview of the application profile and the context it is developed for.

 * CBOR Value: CBOR abbreviation for the name of this application profile.
+These values MUST be unique.
+The value can be a positive integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 are designated as Standards Action.
-Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as Expert Review.
-Integer values less than -65536 are marked as Private Use.
+Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
+Integer values greater than 65535 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * Reference: This contains a pointer to the public specification of the abbreviation for this application profile, if one exists.